 RSUs align the interests of our Named Executive Officers with those of our stockholders.
-As our share price increases or decreases the Named Executive Officer's RSU grant value increases or decreases accordingly.
-Additionally, RSUs are intended to aid in the retention of Named Executive Officers through the use of long-term vesting periods (generally, one-third annual increments).
+As our share price increases or decreases, the Named Executive Officer's RSU grant value increases or decreases accordingly.
+Additionally, RSUs are intended to aid in the retention of Named Executive Officers through the use of long-term vesting periods (three years until the grant is fully vested).